BitPay: History

-Within the same month, it was announced that Zynga would also begin to accept Bitcoin, with BitPay as its merchant.
+Within the same month, it was announced that Zynga would also begin to accept bitcoin, with BitPay as its merchant.

 In 2014, BitPay merchant BitGive became the first bitcoin charity to be recognized as a charitable organization by the IRS and was granted 501(c)(3) status.
 The 2014 FEC ruling that bitcoin donations can be accepted by political campaigns and organizations led to BitPay partnering with CoinVox and other fundraising organizations.
-In June, BitPay became the first Bitcoin company to sponsor a North American sports event.
+In June, BitPay became the first bitcoin company to sponsor a North American sports event.
 They sponsored the St. Petersburg Bowl, a college bowl game.
 Following the announcement, over 100 companies in the St. Petersburg area took steps so that they could accept the digital currency before the first event.

 In September 2015, the company sued its insurance provider in regards to non-coverage of a 5000 BTC theft that occurred in December 2014.

 In May 2016, BitPay launched the BitPay Visa Prepaid Debit Card, the first prepaid Visa debit card available for bitcoin users in all 50 US states.
 The company also added new bitcoin-accepting firms, including gaming platform Steam.
 New collaborations and releases with Intel and Microsoft's Azure Cloud platform brought new features and capabilities to BitPay's Copay and Bitcore open source platforms.

 In 2017, BitPay launched another round B funding campaign.
 Later that year, they raised the minimum payment on the platform to US $100 from its previous US $5; the change was reversed only a few days later.
+Additionally, BitPay began supporting Bitcoin Cash.
 In Dec 2017, Steam stopped accepting bitcoin payments from BitPay, citing transaction costs for small items were too high, along with volatility concerns.

 Bitcoin's prepaid WaveCrest Visa was discontinued in January 2018.
 BitPay received its virtual currency license from the New York Department of Financial Services in July 2018.

+In 2021 AMC Theatres, Gucci, and TAG Heuer began allowing customers to make payments via BitPay.